 All students should check with the Office of Student Financial Assistance to see if there is assistance for which they may qualify.

 Undergraduate CCAS students may be eligible for a CCAS Summer Scholarship.
-The deadline to apply is Sunday, April 16.
+The application opens on March 1 and closes on Sunday, April 15.

 Veterans may wish to talk to the Office of Military and Veteran Student Services.